ramenengine/RamenEngine/modules.md

 This file is actually packaged with AllegroForthKit.

-Fixed-point literal support is required by RAMEN.
-At the moment Forth systems must have a mechanism for extending the interpreter for RAMEN to compile.
+Fixed-point literal support is required by Ramen.
+At the moment Forth systems must have a mechanism for extending the interpreter for Ramen to compile.

 All numbers that aren't qualified by a base prefix such as `$` are interpreted as fixed point.
 To force integer, prefix numbers with `#`.

 The theory behind this is that you can write literals naturally, with no requirement to use a decimal point, making fixed-point number use almost transparent.

 The quickest way to understand is to try it.
-After loading RAMEN into Forth, type `1.5 3 + .` and press `<enter>`.
+After loading Ramen into Forth, type `1.5 3 + .` and press `<enter>`.
 Notice that the decimal point is optional.

 ## Assets[]() - assets.f